Virtual Assistant

 Operating Parameters

-Configure from the portal app.climkit.io > Optimization > Relays.
+Set up from the portal app.climkit.io > Optimization > Relay.

-Device Power (W): Nominal power in watts required for the device to turn on.
+Device Power (W): Nominal power in watts needed for the device to start.

-- Minimum On Duration (minutes): Minimum duration during which the device remains on even if the solar surplus is no longer sufficient.
-This prevents a device from turning on for only one minute and shutting down due to a sudden drop in production.
+- Minimum Start Duration (minutes): Minimum duration during which the device remains on even if the solar surplus is no longer sufficient.
+This prevents a device from starting for only one minute and triggering when there is a sudden drop in production.

 - Operating Modes to Select

-- Solar Only: The device turns on ONLY when the surplus is sufficient relative to its nominal power.
+- Auto - Solar only: The device starts ONLY when the surplus is sufficient compared to its nominal power.

-- Solar with Timer: The device turns on when the surplus is sufficient relative to its nominal power AND to defined time periods.
-For example, it can force the water heater to turn on during the night.
+- Auto - with Timer: The device starts when the surplus is sufficient compared to its nominal power AND within defined periods.
+For example, the water heater can be forced to start during the night.

-- Timer Only: The device turns on ONLY during defined periods.
+- Timer Only: The device starts ONLY during defined periods.

 - Always On: The device is always on.